 Fund Sponsor & Index

-The fund is managed by Blackrock, and has been able to amass over $571.27 M, which makes it one of the larger ETFs in the Broad Emerging Market ETFs.
-DVYE, before fees and expenses, seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index.
+DVYE is managed by Blackrock, and this fund has amassed over $623.35 million, which makes it one of the larger ETFs in the Broad Emerging Market ETFs.
+This particular fund, before fees and expenses, seeks to match the performance of the Dow Jones Emerging Markets Select Dividend Index.

 The Dow Jones Emerging Markets Select Dividend Index measures the performance of the companies in emerging market countries that have provided relatively high dividend yields on a consistent basis over time.